 Other oft-overlooked ways you can earn mechanical royalties include ringtones/ringbacks, cover song/karaoke recordings, film soundtracks, and interactive greeting cards.

 Mechanical license royalty rates were first established by the Copyright Royalty Tribunal as part of the Copyright Act of 1976.
 The current statutory rate for physical or download mechanical royalties is 12.4 cents for recordings less than five minutes long and 2.39 cents per minute for songs longer than five minutes.
 Streaming royalty rates are based on the overall revenue a particular service brings in and how much of that they are legally required to share with songwriters.

 However, these rates change often and are determined by a number of factors within the digital streaming platforms themselves.
 Information Is Beautiful has a helpful infographic exploring the relationship between rates and web traffic here.

-Rest assured that if you have your songs distributed to many streaming platforms and you’re effectively marketing your music to earn more streams, you have money coming your way through the mechanical royalties you have earned.
+Rest assured that if you have your songs distributed to many streaming platforms and you’re effectively marketing your music to earn more streams, you have money coming your way through mechanical royalties.

-Artists should be aware that earning the royalties is only one step in the process.
+Artists should be aware that earning royalties is only one step in the monetization process.
 Actually getting paid is another.
-Good record keeping is essential.
-If you don’t know where your music is being used and played it might be difficult to know if you are collecting everything you earn.
-One important step to help is to have a publisher collect royalties for you and using a distributor so you know exactly which streaming platforms your songs are on.
+Good record-keeping is essential.
+If you don’t know where your music is being used and played, it will be difficult to know whether you are collecting everything you earned.